-- Average annual benefit for a retiree is around \$14,000, which is barely above poverty - Arbitrarily cuts benefits for workers
+- Already, the current average annual benefit for a retiree is around \$16,000, which is barely above poverty - Arbitrarily cuts benefits for workers

-Options Actuarial balance (as a percent of payroll) Percent of 75-year shortfall (based on average shortfall of 2.67%) Reduce benefits by 3% for those newly eligible for benefits in 2012 and later. .37 14% Reduce benefits by 5% for those newly eligible for benefits in 2012 and later. .61 23%
+Options Change in actuarial balance (the deficit as a percent of payroll) Percent of 75-year short- fall (2.68% of payroll) eliminated Reduce benefits by 3% for those newly eligible for benefits in 2015 and later.
+37 13% Reduce benefits by 5% for those newly eligible for benefits in 2015 and later.
+62 22%